eugenetan01/TimeTreeGCalSync/README.md

 # TimeTreeGCalSync
 This web service syncs your Google calendar with your TimeTree Calendar

+This REST-ful web service was built on FastAPI using Python.

 This runs on Google Calendar API, Google Calendar push notifications and Timetree-sdk